 You can often find yourself feeling comfortable and even safe around these people because it has become all you know.

 This means whether you realise it in the beginning or not, the early warning signs of an abusive relationship don’t feel like what they are.

 You dont run from them because they feel safe ‘normal’ even and that draws you in instead of turning you off.

 There are many ways an abuser turns their victim into a victim.

 I believe without doubt, one of the most damaging ways is manipulating and convincing them to believe abusive behaviour is normal.

 It’s not that people are intentionally choosing abusive partners it’s that the warning signs don’t look like warning signs.

 Where most people run a mile, a victim of past abuse won’t realise that the behaviour they are witnessing isn’t normal.

-Following on from everything I have just said, thinking rationally, your best bet to avoid entering future abusive relationships is to research them.
+Following on from everything I have just said and thinking rationally here..
+Your best bet to avoid entering future abusive relationships is to research them.

 Learn what the common early warning signs are.
-Instead of feeling familiar or normal you can recognise them for what they actually are.
+That way despite the fact it feels familiar or normal you can recognise them for what they actually are.